lucasschejtman/reinvent-xray-workshop/modules/module-2.md

-# Module 1 - Integration
+# Module 2 - Errors

-In this module you'll understand how to integrate AWS X-Ray into your codebase to start capturing meaningful application insights.
+Now that we've integrated AWS X-Ray into our codebase we want to start capturing more granular information.

-Start by reviewing the `app.js` file to understand the bootstrapping process for AWS X-Ray.
+Currently, duplicate email submissions are rejected due to the DynamoDB primary key uniqueness but we're not gracefully returning an error back to the client.

+Once you're ready, head into the `modules/module-2.js` file and follow the instructions.

+In this module, we want to capture the `ConditionalCheckFailedException` returned by DynamoDB and return the proper status code back to the client.

-Once you're ready, head into the `modules/module-1.js` file and follow the instructions.
-After the missing code has been implemented, you can deploy the application to start capturing `Module 1` tracing information.
+After the missing code has been implemented, you can deploy the application to start capturing `Module 2` tracing information.

-### Deploy app
+## Deploy app
 From the `app` folder run

 >eb deploy